2 - Upload Data

 Uploading Transcripts and Recordings

-However, if you already have a collection of transcripts and media files (which we have for these exercises - download QuakeStories.zip to get the workshop data), and they are systematically organised (which they are), you may be able to save some manual uploading work by uploading them using the ‘batch upload’ utility.
+However, if you already have a collection of transcripts and media files (which we have for these exercises – download QuakeStories.zip to get the workshop data) – and they are systematically organised (which they are), you may be able to save some manual uploading work by uploading them using the ‘batch upload’ utility, which automates some of the decision-making.

-1. In LaBB-CAT, select the upload option on the menu.
+1. In LaBB-CAT, select the transcripts option in the menu.

 This shows a window with a large blank area in the middle with various buttons above it.